 The Three Trees near Thixendale painted by David Hockney in a cycle of four large paintings, each representing a season, are at the center of the “David Hockney – Landscapes in Dialogue” special exhibition in the Gemäldegalerie in Berlin in 2022.
 Hockney’s monumental landscape cycle is displayed in relation to a selection of landscapes from the collections of the Staatlichen Museen zu Berlin including works by Van Gogh, Constable, Koninck, and Ruisdael.
 Of particular note is Landscape with Arched Bridge — after three decades again reattributed to Rembrandt van Rijn.
 Buy skip-the-line tickets online — time-slot reservations are currently required to visit the Gemäldegalerie in Berlin.

-All Berlin state museums are open in 2022.
-From 16 May 2022, time-slot reservations are essential only for the Alte Nationalgalerie, Neue Nationalgalerie, Neues Museum, Pergamon Museum and Das Panorama, Asian Art, and Ethnological Museums.
+Berlin state museums are open in 2024.
+Currently, time-slot reservations are essential only for the Neues Museum and for major exhibitions but it is sensible to book timeslots for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
+(The Pergamon Museum itself closed until 2027!)
+Timeslots are currently released only around four weeks in advance.
 Buy tickets and make reservations online at GetYourGuide or at SMB.
 Online tickets for museums without timeslot reservations are skip-the-line — go directly to the entrance to scan the ticket.
-Many multiple-museum tickets and passes are again accepted.
-The 3-day Berlin Museum Pass is excellent value.
+Many multiple-museum tickets and passes are again accepted, including Kulturforum, Museumsinsel, and the excellent value 3-day Berlin Museum Pass.

 David Hockney – Landscapes in Dialogue Exhibition in Berlin